RoyceLeonD/scansca/docs/mcp_integration.md

 ## Client Implementation Guide

-To interact with Antska from your LLM application:
+To interact with Scansca from your LLM application:

 1. Use an MCP client library or implement the protocol directly
 2. Discover available resources and tools